 Contracting out of the additional State Pension

-If you are an employee with annual earnings above a certain amount (£5,668 in 2013-2014 tax year) you may be able to leave the additional State Pension scheme.
-This is "contracting out".
+If you are an employee with annual earnings above a certain amount (£5,824 in 2015-2016 tax year) you may be able to leave the additional State Pension scheme.
+You can join a workplace pension scheme which "contracts out" of the additional State Pension.

 How does contracting out work?

-You can only contract out if your employer runs a contracted-out workplace pension scheme.
+You can only contract out if your employer runs a contracted-out, defined benefit workplace pension scheme.

 To contract out you must: